canstralian/CyberGenie/CONTRIBUTING.md

 3. **Address feedback:**
    - Be responsive to feedback and make any necessary changes to your pull request.
    - Once your pull request is approved, it will be merged into the main branch.

+4. **Review process:**
+   - Ensure all pull requests are reviewed by at least one other team member before being merged.
+This helps to catch potential issues and maintain code quality.

 ## Code of Conduct